budak7273/ArmorModules/README.md

     - Ensure that you can't get too ridiculously overpowered or make power management a complete non-issue
 - More modules!
     - Fuel-consuming suit power generators
-    - Damage resistance against enemies, but I think shields already fulfil this role pretty well.
+    - Damage resistance against enemies, but I think shields already fulfill this role pretty well.
     - Fuel backup system for when the suit runs out of power
     - Fun late game modules like out-of-bounds damage immunity
+    - Fuel efficiency increaser
+    - Sliding Generator
 - Make the milestones display in a consistent order across saves
+- Make modules names an descriptions pull from String Tables to allow for possible translation in the future

 </details>